emqx/cloud-docs/en_US/data_integration/influxdb.md

 The InfluxDB data integration offers the following features and advantages:

-- **Efficient Data Processing**: EMQX Cloud can handle a massive number of IoT device connections and message throughput, while InfluxDB excels in data writing, storage, and querying, providing outstanding performance to meet the data processing needs of IoT scenarios without overburdening the system.
+- **Efficient Data Processing**: EMQX Platform can handle a massive number of IoT device connections and message throughput, while InfluxDB excels in data writing, storage, and querying, providing outstanding performance to meet the data processing needs of IoT scenarios without overburdening the system.
-- **Message Transformation**: Messages can undergo extensive processing and transformation through EMQX Cloud rules before being written into InfluxDB.
+- **Message Transformation**: Messages can undergo extensive processing and transformation through EMQX Platform rules before being written into InfluxDB.
-- **Scalability**: Both EMQX Cloud and InfluxDB are capable of cluster scaling, allowing flexible horizontal expansion of clusters as business needs grow.
+- **Scalability**: Both EMQX Platform and InfluxDB are capable of cluster scaling, allowing flexible horizontal expansion of clusters as business needs grow.
 - **Rich Query Capabilities**: InfluxDB offers optimized functions, operators, and indexing techniques, enabling efficient querying and analysis of timestamped data, and accurately extracting valuable insights from IoT time-series data.
 - **Efficient Storage**: InfluxDB uses encoding methods with high compression ratios, significantly reducing storage costs.
 It also allows customization of storage durations for different data types to avoid unnecessary data occupying storage space.

 ## Before You Start

-This section introduces the preparatory work needed to create InfluxDB Data Integration in EMQX Cloud.
+This section introduces the preparatory work needed to create InfluxDB Data Integration in EMQX Platform.

 ### Prerequisites